Resolutions that can actually last a lifetime.

 Since you already know this is important, and you're going to be doing your taxes soon, why not feed two squirrels with one acorn?
 (We like this saying better than “kill two birds with a stone.”
 Who does that?
 Bird murderers, that's who!)

 If you already have an accountant, financial planner, or someone who helps prepare your taxes, make a note that you need to discuss this during your appointment.
-Contact us for a free review of your
+Contact us for a free review of your situation.

 I will contact my attorney for advice on these important and complicated issues.